sqhan-whu/m6A-ORL-Seq/README.md

 3_SnakeSites.py: Distinguish between positive and negative chains, it is used to distinguish between positive and negative chains, and obtain the Stop sites on the positive and negative chains respectively.

-HOMERMotif.sh:findMotifsGenome.pl is used to calculate m6A motifs
+HOMERMotif.sh:findMotifsGenome.pl is used to calculate m6A motifs.

+get_bam_stop_rate.py and get_bam_stop_rate_neg.py: screen RT stop sites from filtered bam files.

 ### Raw and processed data files for this study: